 By writing this paper, we have tried to reach a wide readership, and we think that the ideas that we offer here will be of interest to people working in numerical linear algebra and in computational mathematics.
-Note also that, in general, programming languages are not optimized to work in dimensions higher than two, so working with $N$-dimensional arrays poses several challenges; in this regard, we have paid special attention to the storage of the elements of such arrays, for which we need to transform a multidimensional index into a one-dimensional one, and the approach that we have adopted can be applicable to other types of problems.
-Furthermore, the idea of solving matrix systems, beyond its pure theoretical interest, has also a clear practical applicability in the numerical approximation of partial differential equations (see, e.g., \cite{delahozvadillo2013b} and \cite{Grasedyck2004}), like the $N$-dimensional advection-diffusion equation that we consider in Section~\ref{s:advdif}.
+Note also that, in general, programming languages are not optimized to work in dimensions higher than two, so working with $N$-dimensional arrays poses several challenges; in this regard, we have paid special attention to the storage of the elements of such arrays, for which we need to transform a multidimensional index into a one-dimensional one, and the approach that we have adopted can be applied to other types of problems.
+Furthermore, the idea of solving matrix systems, beyond its pure theoretical interest, has also a clear practical applicability in the numerical approximation of partial differential equations (see, e.g., \cite{delahozvadillo2013b} and \cite{Grasedyck2004}), like the $N$-dimensional advection--diffusion equation that we consider in Section~\ref{s:advdif}.

-We have shared the majority of the actual Matlab codes, and this obeys a threefold purpose: to ease the implementation of the algorithms, to allow the reproduction of the numerical results, and more importantly, to encourage discussion and further improvements.
-Note that Matlab is a major column order programming language, but the method can be used, with small modifications, in row-major order programming languages, and even in older programming languages that do not allow recursive calls.
+We have shared the majority of the actual MATLAB codes, and this serves three purposes: to ease the implementation of the algorithms, to allow the reproduction of the numerical results, and more importantly, to encourage discussion and further improvements.
+Note that MATLAB is a column-major order programming language, but the method can be used, with small modifications, in row-major order programming languages, and even in older programming languages that do not allow recursive calls.

-All the simulations have been run in an Apple MacBook Pro (13-inch, 2020, 2.3 GHz Quad-Core Intel Core i7, 32 GB).
+All the simulations have been run on an Apple MacBook Pro (13-inch, 2020, 2.3 GHz Quad-Core Intel Core i7, 32 GB).
 The codes are also available in the GitHub repository \cite{githubSchurND2026}.